jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 ### Sci-Hub Tokens

-The steps you should follow to get an invite code for Sci-Net are on their website (and yes, it is easy to Google, I promise).

-You can find those same instructions here:
+The steps you should follow to get an invite code for Sci-Net are on their website, but you can also find those same instructions here:

 <iframe
   src="/SCI_with_Phantom.pdf"